-Some credit cards, known as 0% APR credit cards, offer introductory periods with 0% interest accrual.
-The 0 percent interest period usually lasts anywhere from 6-21 months.
-Within this period, you can spend within your credit limit on the card without paying any interest as long as you pay it back within the specified introductory period.
+Some credit cards, known as zero percent APR credit cards, offer introductory periods with no interest accrual.
+The introductory period usually lasts anywhere from 6 to 21 months.
+Within this period, you can spend within your credit limit without paying interest.

 This sounds great, but it’s not the best idea for everyone.
-If you don’t have a plan to pay off your credit card within the introductory period, you may be slapped with a hefty interest rate after the period ends.
+If you don’t have a plan to pay off your credit card within the introductory period, you may be faced with a hefty interest rate after the period ends.
 It’s a huge risk to borrow money this way if you don’t know how you will pay it off.
-And the standard APR on the credit card may be very high.

 - Missing payments may mean you forfeit the introductory period.